muggy8/improbable/have-and-havenot/fm9kS34V.md

 Without a plan, it makes sense that I can't hope for too much...

-Maybe I should summon someone who can help me with a planning out the next steps?
+Maybe I should summon someone who can help me with planning out the next steps?

 But that thought made me feel even more uneasy about my chances of success.